Tagaryū Shōji: Fighting style

 Tagaryū preferred yotsu-sumo, or grappling techniques.
 His favoured grip on the opponent's mawashi was migi-yotsu, a left hand outside, right hand inside position.
 He also liked uwatenage, or overarm throw, and uwatedashinage, or pulling overarm throw.
 His most common winning kimarite was yori-kiri, the force out, used in about 40 percent of his victories.

 After retirement

 Tagaryū has remained in the sumo world as an elder of the Japan Sumo Association.
 He became head coach of Kagamiyama stable in 1996 upon the death of his old coach in his days as an active wrestler, former yokozuna Kashiwado.
-His son Shōta, born in 1986, is a wrestler at the stable under the ring name Ryūsei, although he has not got higher than the makushita division.
-The only other wrestler in the stable is the former maegashira Kagamiō.
-In February 2010 Kagamiyama was elected to the Sumo Association's board of Directors and he also serves as a ringside judge.
+His son Shōta, born in 1986, was a wrestler at the stable under the ring name Ryūsei, although he never went higher than the makushita division.
+The only other wrestler in the stable in its later years was the former maegashira Kagamiō.
+In February 2010 Kagamiyama was elected to the Sumo Association's board of Directors and he also served as a ringside judge.
 In March 2021 he stood down from his roles as head of compliance and head of crisis management due to ill-health.

+Kagamiyama stable shut down in July 2021 with its personnel transferring to the Isegahama stable.